minkphp/docs/en/index.rst

 .. note::

-    Mink will even lasy-start your sessions when needed (on first ``getSession()`` call).
-So, browser will not be started till you really need it!
+    Mink will even lazy-start your sessions when needed (on first ``getSession()`` call).
+So, the browser will not be started till you really need it!

-Or you could even ommit the session name in default cases:
+Or you could even omit the session name in default cases:

 .. code-block:: php